 The FMD Registry is now enrolling patients.
-In the first phase, there are seven sites in the United States that are going to participate in the registry.
+In the first phase, there were seven sites in the United States that participated in the registry.
 These sites are: Cleveland Clinic in Cleveland, Ohio, Ochsner Clinic in New Orleans, LA, Mount Sinai School of Medicine, New York, NY, Mayo Clinic, Rochester, MN, Institute of Vascular Health in South Carolina, North Central Heart Institute, Sioux Falls, SD, and the University of Michigan, Ann Arbor, MI. (see updated centers list below)

 Since funding to support the registry is very limited, these sites were chosen by a multidisciplinary committee because they treat a large enough number of patients with FMD and thus will be able to rapidly accumulate as much information as possible.
 As soon as additional monies become available, more centers will be added.

 Each person agreeing to participate in the registry must first sign a consent form.
 The consent forms are often lengthy and detailed because they are formatted similarly to those used in clinical research.
 It's important to remember that the FMD registry is a data registry only - no experimental research is being conducted.
 Clinical data is collected in a de-identified manner and placed into a database.
 Clinical data includes elements such as date of diagnosis, types of tests conducted and results of these tests, past medical history, family history, subsequent clinical events and any clinical outcomes.

 All of these data elements are important to determine the natural course of the disease and to determine which procedures are more effective to relieve symptoms and reduce adverse outcomes.